 SAFETY, INTERCONNECTION, AND INSPECTION REQUIREMENTS:

 This Rider is only applicable for qualifying facilities that comply with the Cooperative’s interconnection requirements, along with any IEEE, NESC, and NEC standards related to interconnecting to public utilities.
-In order to ensure protection of the Company’s system, the Company reserves the right, at its discretion, to inspect the member’s generator at any time upon reasonable notice to the member in an effort to ensure compliance with the Interconnection Standards.
+To ensure protection of the Company’s system, the Company reserves the right, at its discretion, to inspect the member’s generator at any time upon reasonable notice to the member to ensure compliance with the Interconnection Standards.
 The Cooperative reserves the right to disconnect electric service to any premises if the Cooperative determines that the Renewable Generator is operating in parallel with the Cooperative’s system and does not comply with the Interconnection Standards.